rackspace/rack/design.md

 ## Consistency

 Our ambition for consistency is to provide a model that is used throughout the command line interface.
-Ideally, all calls take format:
+All calls take the following format:

 ```
 rack <service> [--options] <model> <action> [--flags]